About the Checklist

 Academic Integrity Tutorial

 You must update your local off-campus address.
-Students who do not do so by the deadline will receive a registration hold on their student account.
+Students who do not complete this step by the deadline will receive a registration hold on their student account.

 To satisfy the requirement, follow these easy steps: